xiaobaicaisteam/War3zuk-Alpha-18-AIO/README.md

 ADDED HD Forge along with all its files & Icons, Also Polish for upgrading blocks

 Fixed remaining items, Duplicates, XUI & Forge with the Help of (StallionsDen)

+Fixed Penthrox Model & Code also Added drinking Vile is instant death

+Fixed & Added The Flame Thrower from FireArms 2 Modlet